Blog

 Blog CMS

-When creating a blog post there are several headers which are used by the CMS to populate the blog article as well as the blog index page. e.g:
+When creating a blog post there are several headers which are used by the CMS to populate the blogs as well as the blog index page. e.g:

 ---